 Counsel has found that the current system in Australia is not meeting seafarer’s needs and has suggested a modest change to the Australian Maritime Safety Authority Act 1990 (Cth).

 “We are delighted to see the impact that has been achieved in New Zealand.
 Seafarers are an absolutely essential part of the global economy and it’s vital that their welfare needs are sustainably addressed.”
-DH said.
+David Hammond said.

 “Rolling out the success we’ve had with the Maritime Levy Campaign to other countries is a priority for Human Rights at Sea.
 Australia is our current focus, and we are hopeful that the Australian Government will recognise the need to meet their obligations under the Maritime Labour Convention.”